Previously known as: International RDC/TMD Consortium Network

-Consortium activities at IADR-Seoul, Republic of South Korea (3/15/2016; updated 10/13/2017).
-Three manuscripts are under review at different journals regarding Axis II implementation in international settings.
+Consortium activities at IADR-Seoul, Republic of South Korea (3/15/2016; updated 10/30/2018).
+Two manuscripts have been published and one manuscript is currently under review regarding Axis II implementation in international settings.

 DC/TMD examination videos (3/15/2016).
 The English language version was released in 2014 and published via MedEdPORTAL.
 That version has now been accompanied by a Swedish language version, to be released soon on the website.
 Others are encouraged to develop other language versions or to consider how the English language version can be modified with menu-selected sub-titles.
 See the DC/TMD page for further information.